 Western Maryland Health System’s Wound Care Center brings together a team of wound care professionals who specialize in providing you with the most advanced therapies to heal chronic and acute wounds.

-Our team of highly trained physicians, nurse practitioners, registered nurses, physical therapists, physical therapy assistants, wound care technicians and hyperbaric technicians will evaluate your wound and determine the best treatment to heal your wound quickly.
+Our team of highly trained physician, nurse practitioners, clinicians and technicians will evaluate your wound and determine the best treatment to heal your wound quickly.
 Following a thorough history, wound assessment and vascular work-up, we will develop a comprehensive treatment plan customized for your particular condition.
 Treatment plans may change as your wound begins to heal.

 We work closely with your primary care physician to evaluate and treat any underlying conditions that may cause delayed healing of your wound.
 It is important that we communicate with your referring physician regularly to ensure that treatment plans are coordinated and to keep your physician aware of your healing progress.
 Once your wound is healed, we will give you detailed instructions for follow up care and prevention of further wound problems.